-ECO 485 The History of Economic Thought
+ECO 485 History of Economic Thought

 A systematic survey of the evolution of economic theory and methodology from ancient times through the 20th century.
 Attention given to the intellectual and historical background of both mainstream (orthodox) economics and the historical reaction against the mainstream (heterodox) economics.
 Emphasis also placed on how the field of economics is related to other areas in the sciences, social sciences, and the humanities.
 PREQ: Economics 101 and Economics 102.
-Requirements met: Social Sciences Breadth.
-(Every other spring)
+Requirements met: Social Sciences Breadth/Discover.
+(Offered on an occasional basis)